alikiki/STAT343_project/README.md

 * Checked again for outliers and high leverage points - none found

+* Monte carlo validation on large vs small model

+* bootstrapping for estimates on SE

 # To do

 * clean up data cleaning portion and state reasons (mostly selective inference concerns)

-* check again for outliers, high leverage points, etc.